 Have you ever heard someone tell you to “be true to yourself?’
 Or “follow your dreams?”
 Or “follow your heart?”
 Where have you heard this?

 Genesis 32:24-26.
 24 And Jacob was left alone.
-And a man wrestled with him until the breaking of the day.
-25 When the man saw that he did not prevail against Jacob, he touched his hip socket, and Jacob’s hip was put out of joint as he wrestled with him.
-26 Then he said, “Let me go, for the day has broken.”
+And a man [Jesus] wrestled with him until the breaking of the day.
+26 Then [the man]said, “Let me go, for the day has broken.”
 But Jacob said, “I will not let you go unless you bless me.”

 Because of Jesus we are blessed by God with his love and grace.

-With Jesus we can follow God’ heart and be kind.
+With Jesus we can follow God’s heart of kindness.

 DO SOMETHING TOGETHER

-Thank you for blessing me with your love.
+Jesus, thank you for blessing me with your love.
 Help me to share your heart and bravely be kind to everyone.
+Amen.